pakal/rstransaction/README.rst

 A transaction processor automatically begins a new transaction, on commit or rollback, so it can be reused.

-Note that exceptions do not get swallowed by this system, even if an automatic rollback occurrs.
+Note that exceptions do not get swallowed by this system, even if an automatic rollback occurs.

-Subclasses of "TransactionFailure" are used to report errors linked to the transaction systemn, as exceptions.
+Subclasses of `TransactionFailure` are used to report errors linked to the transaction systemn, as exceptions.